Route 2 - Contract & Supplier Management - Planning & Governance

 aggressive, but realistic timescales to ensure to ensure focus is maintained and commitments are delivered

-Once the desired outcomes have been agreed, your nominated Organisation contract manager should ensure focus is maintained within both your Organisation and the supplier until they have been achieved and delivered.
+Once the desired outcomes have been agreed, your nominated Organisation contract manager should ensure focus is maintained within your Organisation and the supplier until they have been achieved and delivered.
 The results should be used to demonstrate the untapped potential open to a focused C&SM approach.

-This document contains some ideas you may wish to include and should help lay out the business case.
+The Business Template contains some ideas you may wish to include and should help lay out the business case.
 Your Organisation may have a standard template to use.

 Determining the resource required to manage the contract portfolio / supplier base is not an exact science, but very often subjective.
-Some options are laid out below, but any organisation planning to transition Contract and Supplier Management responsibilities to an embedded C&SM team, must invest time to realistically and pragmatically estimate the required resource.
+Some options are laid out below, but any organisation planning to transition Contract and Supplier Management responsibilities to an embedded C&SM team, must invest time too realistically and pragmatically estimate the required resource.

 Resource planning for a new C&SM team very often depends upon the subjective judgment of an experienced manager.
 The post-segmentation profile should provide enough information for an experienced manager to make an initial estimation of the extent of work required to manage the volume of Leverage, Routine, Strategic and Bottleneck suppliers.

 A decision may be made to start with a small selection of critical or problematic suppliers and gradually incorporate more contracts/suppliers with additional resource coming on board as appropriate.

 The Resource Planning Tool is taken from a Scottish Public Sector organisation’s successful proposal to transition from a traditional ‘let & forget’ model to a C&SM model (and is indicative only).
 For the avoidance of doubt, this organisation absorbed the workload into the existing headcount by reallocating/reprioritising responsibilities and eliminating non value-add activity.

 Quantification / Segmentation